 It has a much more powerful vocabulary and complex grammar for language enthusiasts.

-You can watch the cinema using Russian or English subtitles, depending on your level of competence.
+You can watch the film with Russian or English subtitles, depending on your proficiency level.

 8. Ballad of a Soldier (Баллада о солдате) — 1959